 Your Personal Identity (ID)

-Your Personal Identity (or 'ID') is extremely important, it tells other people who you are and, in fact, that you are you!
+you!
 So, if someone else gets this information, they could impersonate you and do things in your name, like open a bank account, obtain a credit card, take out a mortgage, rent a property, or even get housing or other benefit.
 They could also potentially change any of the recorded information that makes up your Personal Identity!
 In short, they can 'become' you, as far as government and financial institutions etc. are concerned - and you, well you may no longer be able to prove that you are indeed who you say you are.

 If this were to happen and your ID was to get into the wrong hands (criminal, that is), you could end up in a lot of trouble.
 Not only could these people fleece you of everything in your bank accounts and run up huge debts in your name (possibly very big debts), but depending on what else they did with this information, you could potentially lose your job, your family, your reputation - in fact, everything you've got and everything you've ever worked for!